WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 if an item has expired?
 The same matrix of CreateDate and date values have to be checked on those code paths as well.

-However, if the code is changed as followed so that the logic for checking if an item is expired lies within a method inside IPolicyCheck, we have a huge impact on the test risk:
+However, if the code is changed as follows so that the logic for checking if an item is expired lies within a method inside IPolicyCheck, we have a huge impact on the test risk:
 ```